-• Did TOKYU REIT, Inc. invest in fossil gas and/or nuclear energy-related activities complying with the EU Taxonomy?
+• Does TOKYU REIT, Inc. invest in fossil gas and/or nuclear energy-related activities complying with the EU Taxonomy?

-Not applicable.
-TOKYU REIT, Inc. does not invest in real estate assets involved in fossil gas and/or nuclear energy-related activities.
+No. TOKYU REIT, Inc. does not invest in real estate assets involved in fossil gas and/or nuclear energy-related activities.

-What was the share of investments made in transitional and enabling activities
+• What was the share of investments made in transitional and enabling activities